groupdocs-parser/GroupDocs.Parser-Products/content/parser/net/extract/image/xml.md

     - title_left: "How to Extract & Save Image to a File via C# .NET"
       content_left: |
        GroupDocs.Parser .NET API allows software developers to extract images from a document and save it into a file with a just couple of lines of .NET code.
-The following example demonstrates  how to perform images extraction from a IMAGE document and save the image contents to the file.
+The following example demonstrates  how to perform images extraction from a XML document and save the image contents to the file.

       title_right: "Save Images to a File via .NET"
       content_right: |